Chalarangelo/30-seconds-of-code/snippets/select.md

 ### select

-Retrieve a property that indicated by the selector from object.
+Retrieve a property that indicated by the selector from an object.

-If property not exists returns `undefined`.
+If the property does not exists returns `undefined`.

 ```js
 const select = (from, selector) =>